Unequivocally Rare

 “Most of the true collectors look for artists with a unique and identifiable style/narrative, that’s why to attract this kind of people you have to focus on developing quality artworks in all aspects.”

-I design contemporary, artistic cryptograms featuring a traditional, text based substitution cipher presented to the viewer through a vertically displayed but horizontally read character set.
+I design contemporary, artistic cryptograms featuring a traditional, text-based substitution cipher presented to the viewer through a vertically displayed but horizontally read character set.
 The challenge for a Trithemian Web™ Cryptogram owner is to decipher the piece, revealing the body text (message), the designated title, and, if included, other revelations.
 The message, title, and other inclusions are exclusive to that particular piece.
 You, as an owner, can share those revelations if you so desire.

-Super Rare?
+Unequivocally Rare?

-What do I envision as super rare?
+What do I envision as unequivocally rare?
 Beeple for instance.
 His ‘Everyday’s: the First 5000 Days’ sold for $69 million.
 I don’t believe it was the 5,000 digital images that inspired the sale.
 It was his dedication to produce an image a day for 5,000 days; a stroke of genius.
 He is the first and only person to achieve such an endeavor.
-That makes ‘Everyday’s, I believe, super rare and extremely valuable.
+That makes ‘Everyday’s, I believe, unequivocally rare and obviously extremely valuable.
 On a side note, Mike Winkelmann (Beeple) and I are from the Charleston area, home to the Spoleto USA.

 Beeple and I have one thing in common.
 He produced thousands of pieces which enabled him to design Everyday’s.
 I produced thousands of test prints over fifty years as a way to refine my trademark element.
 Unlike Beeple, I did not save very many of those tests.
 My concentration was on the linear graphics component and how best to make it readable.
 Saving the tests never occurred to me.

 Another example would be ‘Black Circle’, a 1924 oil on canvas painting by the Kiev-born Russian artist Kazimir Malevich sold on the secondary market for $85 million.
 Others have painted black circles on canvas, but they are secondary to the originator.
-There are many other examples of super rare in the art world – innovators who have long passed but whose work survived.
+There are many other examples of unequivocally rare in the art world – innovators who have long passed but whose work survived.
 Consider Salvador Dalí, Claude Monet, Rembrandt, Leonardo da Vinci and Picasso.
 Each was an innovator, a master of his craft.

-I don’t believe an artist has to be dead for their work to be considered super rare.
+I don’t believe an artist has to be dead for their work to be considered unequivocally rare.
 Beeple for example.
 He’s only 41 (as of 2022).
 He has developed quite a social media following since starting his design career.
 What if he had not developed that large following but still produced ‘Everyday’s?
 Would it have sold for $69 million?
 That we will never know.
-Would the piece have still been considered super rare?
+Would the piece have still been considered unequivocally rare?
 I believe so.
 He still would have been the first and only person to undertake such a task.

 As a cryptographer, I have developed a linear graphic character set along with a methodology to present a text based cryptogram that is solely unique.
 In addition, I incorporate another procedure that sets my work apart.
 See this example.
-These distinctive elements define my style, which is one of a kind.
+These distinctive elements define my design concept, which is one of a kind.

 My work checks all the boxes discussed on Binance.com – Rarity, Utility and Tangibility.